Shipping a Guitar

 |

-And this is the right way to do it.
+This is the right way to do it.
 Put one end in, hold it down with the flap at that end, then push the other end down, and use that flap to help push/hold it down.
-The fold the long flaps over. |
+The fold the long flaps over. | |

-A foam pad is a good idea if the box doesn't have a suspension system. |
+A foam pad is a good idea if the box doesn't have a suspension system. | |

-Air bags are acceptable as padding, but they don't offer "second impact" protection (that is, once they've taken a hit, they pop and now you have no protection in case of a second hit), don't offer any insulation, and often go flat while your guitar is being worked on.
+Air bags are marginally acceptable as padding, but they don't offer "second impact" protection (that is, once they've taken a hit, they pop and now you have no protection in case of a second hit), don't offer any insulation, and often go flat while your guitar is being worked on.
 I have to re-use the same packing material that you send me with 1 exception: T-shirts and towels and sheets!
 These will NOT be returned.
 Don't pack with them.
-If your guitar is damaged with packing material like this be assured that UPS will not cover the claim. |
+If your guitar is damaged with packing material like this be assured that UPS will not cover the claim. | |

 Seal the box up with good quality packing tape.
 Add your address label, along with

 phone numbers of both receiving and sending parties.
-Please do NOT

-UPS use and they all like a clean box with a clear address label.
+There is no need to write addresses in HUGE letters on the box!!!
+UPS doesn't use them and I have to black them out on the return shipment to make sure they don't send the box back to me.
+This labels is what Fed Ex and UPS use and they all like a clean box with a clear address label.
 For shipping, I use UPS ground 75% of the time with few problems.
 A few packages have been mis-routed and taken twice as long to get here, but 90% of the time they'll be fine.
 If you want to pay more, 3-day Select is good.
 Ship on Monday if possible to avoid over-weekend warehouse stays.
 Fed Ex is probably the best way to ship more valuable instruments. |

 |

-I ship a lot of guitars.
+I ship about 150 instruments every year.
 Here's a particularly busy day back when I was still making the run to UPS.
 Now, I just have a deal with my UPS man where he swings by my house on Monday and picks them up.
 If the weather's bad or he's in a big hurry, I'll meet him out on the highway. |

 Questions?
 E-mail me

 First, here's the outside of the case.
-Notice that there is no sign at all of damage. |
+Notice that there is no sign at all of damage. | |

 Unfortunately, this is what I found when I unpacked the guitar!
-Guitar is an early 50's Martin D-18. |
+Guitar is an early 50's Martin D-18. | |

-itself.
-I contacted the guitar owner and it turns out that he had a package store pack the guitar.
-My guess is that someone in the store dropped the guitar outside the case and then went ahead and packed it up.
 Based on the impact area, it looks like it was dropped pretty hard.
-I recommended that he contact the store but he declined.
-I was able to steam and push the dent back out and get it fairly well fixed, but what a shame. |
+I was able to steam and push the dent back out and get it fairly well fixed. |